pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 By the time I hit the word "think", it's already *BZZZZT* in my mind.
 The brake was applied, but the train of thought fails to stop.
 It has already reached the green elephant station.
 A glorious green elephant stands in the middle of my mind.

 What should I do now?
 Should I go back and delete it?
 Of course, I can delete the elephant from the mental scene.
-But LVMs do not have the luxury to do that.
+But LVMs do not have that luxury.

 And maybe that gives a clue why LVMs struggle with negative instructions.